CtrlK

 Progressive Disclosure

-Excellent structure with clear overview, well-signaled one-level-deep references to rules/ directory files, and organized sections.
-The SDK components table and additional resources are appropriately placed.
-Navigation is intuitive with categorized rule files.
+Excellent structure with a clear overview in the main file and well-signaled one-level-deep references to the rules/ directory with descriptive labels and priority levels.
+The SDK components table and additional resources section provide good navigation without nesting references deeply.

 3 / 3